PARALLELPROJ -- An open-source framework for fast calculation of projections in tomography: Discussion

-A somewhat unexpected result was the fact that the gap in the TOF projection times between hybrid CPU/GPU and pure GPU mode was much bigger when timing the execution of a complete listmode OSEM iteration compared to the pure projection benchmark test when reconstruction 40e6 counts (approximately a factor of 13 vs a factor of 1.6, respectively).
+A somewhat unexpected result was the fact that the gap in the TOF projection times between hybrid CPU/GPU and pure GPU mode was much bigger when timing the execution of a complete listmode OSEM iteration compared to the pure projection benchmark test when reconstruction 40e6 counts (approximately a factor of 15 vs a factor of 1.7, respectively).
 After detailed profiling of a listmode OSEM iteration in hybrid mode, it became obvious that the total time spent for the 34 subset listmode forward and back projections (ca. 1.2\,s) was short compared to the time needed to calculate all other operations necessary for the OSEM update.
-Profiling revealed that calculating the LOR start and end coordinates using the lookup table approach took approximately 3.5\,s and that calculating all 68 Gaussian convolutions needed for image-based resolution modeling took approximately 2.3\,s.
-Keep in mind that those operations were performed on the CPU in hybrid compute mode.
-While the overhead due to the lookup of the LOR start and end coordinates can be completely eliminated by precalculating those coordinates, reducing the overhead caused by the CPU-based Gaussian convolution is more complicated, but probably possible as well, which would bring the reconstruction time gap closer to the gap observed in the pure projection benchmarks.
+Profiling revealed that calculating all 68 Gaussian convolutions needed for image-based resolution modeling - performed on the CPU in hybrid compute mode - took approximately 2.3\,s.
 An interesting lesson to be learned is that once very fast GPU-based projectors are used, it should always be double-checked whether other computational steps of any algorithm become new bottlenecks.

+A natural prerequisite for running sinogram OSEM reconstruction is the availability of enough GPU memory to store the complete image volume, the emission sinogram, the forward projection and the contamination sinogram.
+For TOF PET scanners with an 25\,cm axial FOV and 400\,ps TOF resolution, this means that ca. 40-50\,GB of GPU memory is required which is available on state-of-the art server GPUs, but can be challenging for consumer GPUs.
+Morever, these memory requirements increase even further for PET systems with longer axial FOV and better TOF resolution.
+Note, however, that for systems with state-of-the-art TOF resolution, the memory requirements can be severely reduced when running OSEM in listmode.
+Moreover, the hybrid CPU/GPU mode of \texttt{parallelproj} allows ``chunk-wise'' calculations of projections and supports the use of multiple GPUs to be able to reconstruct sinogram data from long axial FOV PET systems.